AdaCore/spark2014/lrm/source/packages.rst

 .. code-block:: ada

-    --  Abstract state variables of P.Priv, A and B, plus --  the concrete global variable X, are split up among --  two abstract state variables within P.Pub, R and S package P.Pub --  public unit
+    --  State abstractions of P.Priv, A and B, plus
+    --  the concrete global variable X, are split up among --  two state abstractions within P.Pub, R and S limited with P.Priv;
+    package P.Pub --  public unit
       with Abstract_State => (R, S)
     is
        ...
     end P.Pub;

-    limited with P.Pub;
     private package P.Priv --  private unit
       with Abstract_State =>
         ((A with Part_Of => P.Pub.R), (B with Part_Of => P.Pub.S))